vitorstabile/logic-programming-with-java-basics/README.md

 #### <a name="chapter4part5"></a>Chapter 4 - Part 5: Multidimensional Arrays

+Multidimensional arrays extend the concept of single-dimensional arrays by allowing you to store data in a grid-like structure, similar to a table with rows and columns.
+This is incredibly useful for representing data that has inherent two-dimensional or higher-dimensional relationships, such as game boards, image pixels, or spreadsheet data.
+Understanding how to declare, initialize, access, and manipulate multidimensional arrays is a fundamental skill for any Java programmer.

 A multidimensional array is an array of arrays.

 In programming, "Matriz" is the name given to two-dimensional arrays.